Intro-to-Software-Team-9a/CEN3031-Project-Fall-2019/README.md

 #### APIs Used
 - [PayPal](https://developer.paypal.com/docs/api/overview/).
 The API was used to do payments and validation, and the code snippets from the developer documentation were used in the [PayPal Button](https://github.com/Intro-to-Software-Team-9a/CEN3031-Project-Fall-2019/blob/master/client/src/components/PaypalButton.jsx) component in the client and [PayPal library](https://github.com/Intro-to-Software-Team-9a/CEN3031-Project-Fall-2019/blob/master/server/controllers/paypalClient.js) we wrote on the server.

+## Running the project
+#### Run Locally
+##### 1. Configuration
+1. Create a new file `/server/config/config.js`.
+2. Copy the contents of `/server/config/config.example.js` into your new file.
+3. Replace the session secret with a new secret value.
+4. Replace the DB URI with your MongoDB URI.

+##### 2. `npm run dev`
+This starts the server and client simultaneously in development mode.
+A browser window should open automatically with the url `localhost:3000`.
+If not, open Chrome and navigate to that URL.

+#### Deploy to Heroku
+##### 0. Create Project
+Create an "app" on Heroku.
+As of 2019, this can be done by navigating to [dashboard.heroku.com/apps](https://dashboard.heroku.com/apps) and clicking "New".

+##### 1. Configuration
+Run the following commands from the project root.

+1. `heroku login`.
+This will authenticate you with Heroku.
+2. `heroku git:remote -a [your-app-name-on-heroku]`.
+This will configure the app to deploy to your newly-created Heroku app.

+Then add the following environment variables.

+1. `heroku config:set DB_URI=[your-mongodb-uri]`
+2. `heroku config:set SESSION_SECRET=[your-session-secret]`

+##### 2. Deployment
+1. `git push heroku master`.
+This will build and deploy EstatePlanR to Heroku.

 ## Features Implemented
 #### Landing Page